Click the names below to jump to the individual's contact information and biography.

 Associate Dean for Student Engagement

 Noah brings a background in law, education, public policy, community organizing, and research to his role at Whitman.
 He loves helping students find ways to solve problems and tackle challenges they see in the world around them.
 In addition to his role in the SEC he also serves as Whitman's pre-law advisor and is a Research Associate in the Sociology Department.
 Noah and his wife, Dr. Helen Kim, have a son, Ari, and a daughter, Talia.

 Susan is a Walla Walla native who is dedicated to the quality of education for all children in our community.
 Her BA in Speech Communication from the University of Washington afforded her a Public Relations internship at Children's Hospital which raised funds for the Uncompensated Patient Care Fund and confirmed her desire to be present where her passion and the community's needs intersect.
-Significant time spent in Development and Relational Marketing at World Vision, a faith-based international relief and development organization, expanded her global view of the most vulnerable children around the world, as well as the complexities of the non-profit sector.
 Currently, as Outreach Coordinator, Susan is engaged with the oversight of school-based initiatives offering Whitman students practical, valuable experience working with students in our local schools.

 Susanna Bowers has been working as an Executive Intern at the SEC since Fall 2012, and loves her role as an ambassador for the office to the rest of campus and the community.
 Her work has ranged from advertising and planning SEC events, to researching career opportunities, to critiquing student work, and she really enjoys helping the office transform and grow to best fit the needs of her classmates.
 Susanna will graduate in May 2015 with a degree in Economics and minors in Psychology and Rhetoric Studies.